PTX1991/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 #### Prefetcher

-`SDWebImagePrefetcher` in 5.x, change the concept of fetching batch of URLs.
+`TXWebImagePrefetcher` in 5.x, change the concept of fetching batch of URLs.
 Now, each time you call `prefetchURLs:`, you will get a token which represents the specified URLs list.
 It does not cancel the previous URLs which is prefetching, which make the shared prefetcher behaves more intuitively.

 However, in 4.x, each time you call `prefetchURLs:`, it will cancel all previous URLs which is been prefetching.